Egida/Bytox-C2/Bytox_v1/README.txt

     - all_cmd - will attempt to send a command to all the bots connected to the client
     - py_payload - will attempt to generate a python payload
-    - c_payload - will attempt to generate a C++ payload
     - set_noti - will change your notification channel
     - more_<command_to_find_more_info - will give you more info about a command